Nanna Jørgensen

 Nanna W. Jørgensen (born 20 November 1989) is a Danish motorcycle speedway rider, who is the first woman in Polish league.

-She started since 2007 season in Denmark and Ukraine.
-In 2008 season she started in tournament in Tarnów "Eurospeedway" and she beat a few men.
-Between 2008 and 2009 seasons there was a change of Polish regulations and since 2009 season woman can start in motorcycle speedway meetings.
+Jørgensen started since 2007 season in Denmark and Ukraine.
+In 2008 season, she started in tournament in Tarnów "Eurospeedway" and she beat a few men.
+Between 2008 and 2009 seasons, there was a change of Polish regulations and since 2009 season woman can start in motorcycle speedway meetings.
 Jørgensen is the first woman who signed a contract with Polish motorcycle speedway club (KM Ostrów Wielkopolski).

-Her parents are Steen and Joan.
+Jørgensen' parents are Steen and Joan.
 She has one brother Christoffer.